 The data subject can at any time prevent the setting of cookies by our website, as already shown above, by means of a corresponding setting of the internet browser used and thus permanently object to the setting of cookies.
 Such a setting of the internet browser used would also prevent Google from setting a cookie on the information technology system of the data subject.
 In addition, a cookie already set by Google Analytics can be deleted at any time via the internet browser or other software programs.

-Where the processing of personal data is based on Article 6 I lit. f GDPR is our legitimate interest in conducting our business for the benefit of all our employees and shareholders.
+Where the processing of personal data is based on Article 6 I lit. f GDPR is our legitimate interest in carrying out our business for the benefit of the well-being of all our employees and our shareholders.

 The criterion for the duration of the storage of personal data is the respective legal retention period.
 After the expiry of the period, the corresponding data is routinely deleted, provided that it is no longer necessary for the performance of the contract or the initiation of the contract.

-19. Legal or contractual provisions for the provision of personal data; necessity for the conclusion of the contract; obligation of the data subject to provide the personal data; possible consequences of non-provisioning
+18. Legal or contractual requirements for the provision of personal data; necessity for the conclusion of the contract; obligation of the data subject to provide the personal data; possible consequences of non-provisioning

 As a responsible company, we do not require automatic decision-making or profiling.